geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/customer-lifecycle.md

 Customer acquisition ends when the customer downloads the app, and customer evaluation ends when the customer pays for the app for the first time.

+The model also accounts for the evolution of a user from non-user to new user to experienced user.

 ## Customer acquisition

-The first phase, customer acquisition, involves all the events and activities that eventually result in a person downloading the GGC app for the first time.
-From the business point of view, the customer acquisition phase is "marketing".
+The first phase, customer acquisition, involves all the events and activities that eventually result in a non-user downloading the GGC app for the first time.
+From the business point of view, the customer acquisition phase is almost exclusively about marketing.

 We can identify problems in the customer acquisition phase by: (a) measuring the number of times the app is downloaded in a given time period, and (b) measuring the cost and/or time of marketing activities intended to lead to downloads during that same time period.

 ## Customer evaluation

 The second phase is "customer evaluation".
 This involves the activities following downloading up to the point where the user makes their first subscription payment.
+It is also where non-users become new users, and (hopefully) learn to use the various app features.

 There are two subphases to the customer evaluation phase: "customer onboarding" and "customer exploration".